 I did a lot of Photoshop work on this one.
 Here is what it looked like out of my camera.

 To get the photo I used the Light Craft Workshop ND 500 which gave me 9 stops of ND.
 This allowed me to set my shutter to 30 seconds to get the nice streaky falls.
 Then I took the bright sun at the top and enhanced it to give me a lens flare look.
 I really like a good lens flare look and the Canon 16-35mm f2.8 II just won’t do it.
-So I added it in post by painting color and setting the blending mode to hard light.
+So, I added it to a post by painting the color and setting the blending mode to hard light.

-Next I added a lens flare and did a bunch more color in Photoshop.
+Next, I added a lens flare and used a bunch more color in Photoshop.
 The final color I did in Lightroom.
-Right now my workflow is a little messy because there are some effects I want but can only do in Photoshop.
+Right now, my workflow is a little messy because there are some effects I want but can only do in Photoshop.
 But I still do like to do a lot of my coloring in Lightroom because I feel like it’s much quicker.
 But it does have its limitations.